-- Students complete a base line assessment before and after taking part in an intervention. - The outcomes of the assessment process inform next steps with regards to further support needed. - This is documented in the Assess, Plan, Do, Review form which is also discussed with parents. - Keyworkers liaise with teachers regarding a students' progress. - Feedback is also gathered via learning support assistants to inform assessment of student progress.
+- Teachers assess progress through a range of formal and informal assessment processes in the classroom. - Progress on intervention programmes is assessed through a base line assessment before and after taking part in an intervention. - Outcomes inform next steps with regards to further support needed. - Keyworkers liaise with teachers regarding a students' progress. - Feedback is also gathered via learning support assistants to inform assessment of student progress. - Records are kept and shared with parents through the Assess, Plan, Do, Review process.